ogyunal/BilShare/group/melih_log.md

 28.04.2020 - I have finished to watch this series and tried to understand webApp syntax.It is a bit different but i am very excited to learn more.

-02.05.2020 - BookView class is done.Try to learn database which is MySQL.
+02.05.2020 - Try to learn database which is MySQL.